jian10au/ehg-code-test/README.md

-The submission is made for EHG code test:
+The submission is made for EHG code test.